Who is it for?

 Each of the six tasks has a clear focus and is accompanied by an engaging, instructional, informative film in which I guide you through your creative journey in your sketchbook.
 The films provide an insight into my studio practice and artistic experiences and demonstrate your creative task.
 Watch the ‘Art of the Sketchbook’ film on my website, you will see how.

 Each task has its own downloadable sheet that contains a kit list and a summary of what you’ve learnt.
 It also contains clickable links to my carefully curated Pinterest boards for inspiration.
-Once a week for 6 weeks you will receive an email from me offering gentle advise and support on the creative task you are about to receive.
+Once a week for 6 weeks you will receive an email from me offering gentle advice and support on the creative task you are about to receive.

 A new creative task, will be sent to you every week over a 6 week period.
-Once you sign up you will have free access to your workshop AT ANY TIME.
-Giving you the freedom to complete the workshop in your own time and your own space.
+Once you sign up you will have free access to your workshop AT ANY TIME, giving you the freedom to complete the workshop in your own time and your own space.
 This also gives you the opportunity to go back and repeat any of the tasks whenever you choose, either immediately or at any point in the future.

 What are the Creative Tasks?